Chris Rock criticised for comparing Will Smith slap to Nicole Brown Simpson murder

-‘Truly tasteless’: Chris Rock criticised for comparing Will Smith slap to Nicole Brown Simpson murder
+Chris Rock criticised for comparing Will Smith slap to Nicole Brown Simpson murder: ‘Truly tasteless’

 Rock told his audience that returning to the award ceremony would be like asking Brown Simpson ‘to go back to the restaurant’